pusher/chatkit-mobile-coding-challenge/README.md

 Chatkit Room, present that state to the developer, and incorporate changes to the state coming in from the backend as well as requested by the developer.

+This challenge is intended to take between 4 and 6 hours.

 ## Entities

 This is a description of the entities provided by the backend.